guilhermec94/security-code-scanner/README.md

 ## Improvements

-- In order for this tool to be able to perform a more rigorous analysis one improvement would be to convert all source code from any language to a common model to be analyzed
+- In order for this tool to be able to perform a more rigorous analysis, one improvement would be to convert all source code from any language to a common model to be analyzed
   - It would need a parser implementation for each language to obtain a AST (Abstract Syntax Tree) for example
-- Scan configuration could be served as a config file which would allow to defined other settings as for example, set the number of workers for each type of security validation.
+- Scan configuration could be served as a config file which would allow to define other settings such as for example, set the number of workers for each type of security validation.